rombrew/phobia/doc/MachineProbe.md

 	(pmc) pm_probe_detached

-PMC will wait for the machine to reach at least `pm.zone_speed_threshold` speed.
+PMC will wait for the machine to reach at least `pm.zone_threshold` speed.

 ## Speed noise threshold